paulbousquet/SmoothLP/README.md

 * vmat takes option "nw" if you would rather use Newey-West standard errors over Huber-White, see the previous section for more discussion.
   * You can specify Newey-West with `p` lags using `nwlag(p)`.
 Default is `H` as in the original R code.
 * irfscale allows you to scale the size of the shock (by default, it's a 1 std shock).
-* adjstd calculates standard errors using a smaller penalty.
-Default is .1 (10% smaller) in line with BB19's reccomendations.
-This is because inference is not well-defined because of the cross-validation.
+* usmooth scales the select penalization paramater.
+Default is .01 (1% smaller), see discussion in previous section.
 * ztail allows for the confidence bands to be adjusted.
 Default is .05, which corresponds to 90% confidence intervals.
 * Alternativly, you can add the `noadj` option for a pure plot of the coefficients
 * Add `cum` to instead do cumulative IRFs